romulobordezani/formoose/README.md

 ```
 Run `yarn start` and the browser should open with some examples using your local Formoose's code.
 Now you can test and debug your changes.

 ### Looking for something else?

 So, you reached the end of this documentation and still think that Formoose is not for you?

 No problem!
-If you aren't interested in using `Mogoose schemas` to control your forms, or `i18n` to provide instant translations to control them, or even in the Type Script definitions to provide you a great Development Experience - in a really small package.
+If you aren't interested in using `Mogoose schemas` to control your forms, or `i18n` to provide instant translations to control them, or even interested in the Type Script definitions to provide you a great Development Experience - all in a really small package.
 So...

 Probably you are looking for something else like: